ExploreASL/Documentation/templates/TUTORIALS-QC.md

 | `(07-Mar-2019)`                     | The date of the analysis                                                                |
 | `PVC(0\|2)`                         | Partial volume correction (PVC) options: 0 (no PVC), 2 (two-compartment, classical PVC) |

+In the Stats folder's files, if the same `T1w` is used for multiple runs (`ASL_1`, `ASL_2` etc.), the values concerning the structural derivatives only (e.g. volumetrics and ratio) will be printed only for the first run.

 Start by opening ‘mean_qCBF_untreated_MNI_structural_n=1_07-Mar-2019_PVC2.tsv’.
 Notice that columns A to L are the ‘covariates’, whereas the remaining columns are the results of the ROI analysis.
 See the names of the MNI_structural atlas (Caudate, Cerebellum, Frontal, etc), and notice how from each of them, 3 columns are created, with the B (bilateral), L (left), or R (right) part of the ROI.

 **F) Run an ROI analysis with a custom atlas**